Benjie56/colour_chat/README.md

 - .alternate uses users colours instead of red and green if no parameters are given
 - moderator warning now gives a warning before sending the message
 - comments and code cleaned up a little
+- the maximum message length can be changed with a command for servers that don't use the default.